FinleyNew/COMM2020-Food-Waste-Rescue-Marketplace-and-Demand-Forecaster/README.md

 Must have pytest 9.0.2 installed.

-To run all tests, use command python -m pytest .\backend\testing\ in the terminal
+To run all tests, use command python -m pytest .\backend\testing\ in the terminal.

-To run specific test files add the file on the end of the command eg python -m pytest .\backend\testing\test_Reservation.
+To run specific test files add the file on the end of the command e.g. python -m pytest .\backend\testing\test_Reservation.

-All prototype tests used unittest.mock to mimic a database to fully test the backend code without using the real database
+All prototype tests used unittest.mock to mimic a database to fully test the backend code without using the real database.

 **test_Reservation.py**

 test_collection_with_valid_code_success()

-tests the collection feature using a valid code - Pass indicates the collection can be made with a correct code
+Tests the collection feature using a valid code - Pass indicates the collection can be made with a correct code.

 test_collection_with_invalid_code()

-tests the collection feature using a invalid code - Pass indicates the collection cannot be made with a correct code
+Tests the collection feature using a invalid code - Pass indicates the collection cannot be made with a correct code.

 test_no_show_count()

-test the amount of no shows is correctly calculated - Pass indicates the count of no shows is correct
+Test the amount of no shows is correctly calculated - Pass indicates the count of no shows is correct.

 **test_Streak**

 test_streak_reset_after_7_days()

-tests the streak successfully resets after 7 days - Pass indicates the streak successfully resets after the specified time
+Tests the streak successfully resets after 7 days - Pass indicates the streak successfully resets after the specified time.

 test_streak_persists_when_active()

-tests the streak reamins when a reservation has been made in the last 7 days - Pass indicates the streak will  not reset if a reservation is made within 7 days
+Tests the streak reamins when a reservation has been made in the last 7 days - Pass indicates the streak will  not reset if a reservation is made within 7 days.

 test_no_reservations()

-trests that a newly created user with no streak or reservation has a streak of 0 - Pass indicates new users with no reservations have the correct starting streak
+Tests that a newly created user with no streak or reservation has a streak of 0 - Pass indicates new users with no reservations have the correct starting streak.

 ## Licence